robinrodricks/FluentFTP/README.md

   - **Xamarin.Android** 10.0
   - **Universal Windows Platform** 10.0

-Binaries for all platforms are built from a single VS 2017 Project.
-You will need [VS 2017](https://visualstudio.microsoft.com/downloads/) to build or contribute to FluentFTP.
+Binaries for all platforms are built from a single Visual Studio 2019 Project.
+You will need [VS 2019](https://visualstudio.microsoft.com/downloads/) to build or contribute to FluentFTP.

 ## Example Usage